 StartEngine also began offering “Initial Coin Offerings”, known as ICOs recently, which leverage the emerging blockchain and cryptocurrency ecosystem.
 In addition to and ICOs and startups, StartEngine currently offers investors the chance to invest in StartEngine itself using a Reg A+ offering.

 Usually, investors receive common stock or a convertible note, but the specific security types differ by investment.
 Instead of through a special-purpose vehicle like a Limited Liability Company (LLC), all of the offerings on the crowdfunding platform appear to be direct investments.

-SeedInvest was founded by Ryan Feit and James Han in 2012.
-They have been part of the development to change U.S. securities laws take equity crowdfunding into consideration.
+SeedInvest is a leading Equity Crowdfunding Platform that helps raise big bucks for highly vetted startups.
+In 2018, SeedInvest was featured on Inc.’s annual list as the 4th fastest-growing private financial services company in America.
+Founded by Ryan Feit and James Han in 2012, SeedInvest has been part of the development to change U.S. securities laws take equity crowdfunding into consideration.

 SeedInvest is adaptable as far as who can invest in companies on its site, but it is decidedly more exclusive with regards to the organizations that can conduct campaigns on their platform.
 SeedInvest is for business fundraising only, with consumer-facing and tech businesses comprising most of the platform’s successful campaigns.
 SeedInvest does broad due diligence on the organizations that apply to utilize their platform, and by their very own estimation, have endorsed only 1% of startups that have applied thus far.